 How much sleep does your baby need?

 To combat the effects of lack of sleep, it’s also important to know just exactly how much shut-eye your baby really needs.
 Here are some guidelines for each age group:

-- 3-6 months: sleep totals at night can range between 8-9 hours, plus short daytime naps
+- 3 to 6 months: Sleep totals at night can range between 8 to 9 hours, plus short daytime naps.

 Keep in mind that these are recommended averages.
 Every baby is different.
 Some babies might sleep more, while others don’t need quite as much sleep.